 Many travelers seek to fulfill their objectives of visiting specific sites when they arrive at their preferred destination.
 Often, they have only one or two weeks to accomplish this.
 And, once they do, they’re content and satisfied.
 We get this.

 |During each maneuver in the Zodiac, the scene becomes more unique.|

-Had I been able to travel more in our old lives, we’d have felt the same way…see and do as much as possible, in a limited period of time, going home from the vacation/holiday to face a painstaking routine.
+Had I traveled more in our old lives, we’d have felt the same way…see and do as much as possible, in a limited period, going home from the vacation/holiday to face a precise routine.

-On the few occasions, we were able to travel, we experienced all of these.
+On the few occasions we were able to travel, we experienced all of these.
 But, now, it’s different.
-We feel no sense of urgency, other than to catch a flight, board a cruise and get ourselves to or from the next location.
+We feel no sense of urgency other than to catch a flight, board a cruise and get ourselves to or from the following location.

 |At times, the water was calm and almost still.|

-Instead, we embrace the moment, longing for nothing, remembering everything, emblazoned in our hearts and minds or from the simple task of checking one of our previous post now numbering at 2015 posts as of today.
+Instead, we embrace the moment, longing for nothing, remembering everything emblazoned in our hearts and minds, or from the simple task of checking one of our previous posts now numbering at 2015 posts as of today.